 - educate residents, family members and nursing home staff about residents' rights

-- aid resident and family councils identify and resolve group concerns
+- aid resident and family councils to identify and resolve group concerns

 - clarify and communicate concerns to appropriate staff members and help all parties involved find acceptable solutions to problems